dsidirop/pfUI-quickcast/README.md

 ## ❓ Why pfUI-QuickCast?

-- **Performance**: The '/pfquickcast@heal' command is leaner and more performant than the original '/pfcast' command from pfUI.mouseover module.
+- **Performance**: The '/pfquickcast@heal*' commands are leaner and more performant than the original '/pfcast' command from pfUI.mouseover module.

   <br/>The original implementation of '/pfcast' command constantly invokes 'loadstring()' under the hood to evaluate the spell name string passed to it.
   Even though this works fine for most cases, it's just too much churning for too little gain when used in macros that are executed frequently